NelzkieCoder/CodeAndWave/_posts/2018-03-18-java-8-lambda.md

     }
 ```

-Here our `sayIt()` is a void and doesn't return anything.
+Here, our `sayIt()` is a void and doesn't return anything.
 It's the same as our lambda expression it is a void and doesn't return anything.
-You can only use a **function interface**as a data type when declaring a lambda.
+You can only use a **function interface** as a data type when declaring a lambda.

 ### What is Function Interface
 A Function Interface is an interface with only one abstract method.
 To restrict other people from adding another method on our functional interface we use the `@FunctionalInterface` annotation in Java 8.

 ### Lambda Syntax with arguments

-Say we want to have a function that would add two numbers
+Say we want to have a function that would add two numbers.

-On Java 7 we would do it like this
+On Java 7 we would do it like this.

 ```java
 public class CalculateArgs {